Best Coffee Grinder

 Seeking the best cup of coffee you can get on the cheap?
-Then the Bodum Bistro will be a perfect building block for your morning coffee rig.
-While we wouldn't exactly call it cheap, it is somehow able to rival the grind consistency of our Editors' Choice winner while costing half as much.
+Then the Bodum Bistro should be a perfect building block for your morning coffee rig.
+Although we wouldn't exactly call it cheap, it somehow rivals the grind consistency of our top pick while costing only half as much.
 That means you get nearly as high-quality grinds with a much smaller hit to your bank account.

-The biggest sacrifices you make in going with this more budget-friendly option come in the things that are peripheral to the quality of the coffee grinds themselves.
-For example, this machine is a bit louder than some of its pricier competitors, has a slightly higher tendency to spill fine coffee dust, and has fewer programmable features.
-However, none of these slight downsides ruined our morning coffee experience, and the small loss of convenience will likely be well worth the cost savings for many people.
+The most significant sacrifices you make in going with this more budget-friendly option come in the things that are peripheral to the quality of the coffee grinds themselves.
+For example, this machine is a bit louder than some of its pricier competitors, has a higher tendency to spill fine coffee dust, and comes with fewer programmable features.
+However, none of these slight downsides ruined our morning coffee experience.
+To many people, the modest drawbacks in terms of convenience will likely be well worth the cost savings.